Money in the Bank (2022): Preliminary matches

 Next, Theory defended the United States Championship against Bobby Lashley.
 In the end, as Theory attempted A-Town Down on Lashley, Lashley escaped and forced Theory to submit to the Hurt Lock to win the title.

 After that, Bianca Belair defended the Raw Women's Championship against Carmella.
 During the match, Carmella avoided a charging Belair, who crashed into the ring post.
 Carmella then performed a superkick on Belair for a nearfall.
 In the end, Belair performed the Kiss of Death on Carmella to retain the title.
 Following the match, as Belair celebrated her victory on a turnbuckle, Carmella returned and attacked Belair.

 In the fourth match, The Usos (Jey Uso and Jimmy Uso) defended the Undisputed WWE Tag Team Championship against The Street Profits (Angelo Dawkins and Montez Ford).
 As The Usos attempted the 1D on Ford, Ford countered into a hurricanrana and sent The Usos to ringside.
 Ford performed a Frog Splash on Jey, however, Jimmy broke up the pin attempt.
 In the end, The Usos performed a double superkick and a 1D on Ford to retain the titles.
 Following the match, a replayed footage of the pinfall showed that Ford's shoulder was off the mat, thus the pinfall should not have been counted.

 In the penultimate match, Ronda Rousey defended the SmackDown Women's Championship against Natalya.
 During the match, Rousey applied her own sharpshooter on Natalya, who made it to the rope to escape.
 Natalya then sent Rousey outside the ring, which caused Rousey to injure her knee.
 Natalya then applied the sharpshooter on Rousey while on the ring apron, but Rousey escaped and sent Natalya into the ring post.
-In the climax, Rousey attempted an armbar, but Natalya countered into a sharpshooter attempt, which Rousey countered into an ankle lock.
+In the climax, Rousey attempted an armbar, but Natalya countered with a sharpshooter attempt, which Rousey countered with an ankle lock.
 Natalya attempted the sharpshooter again, but Rousey countered into an armbar on Natalya, who submitted, to retain the title.
 Following the match, Liv Morgan ran to the ring and cashed in her Money in the Bank contract.
-Rousey applied the ankle lock on Morgan, however, Morgan countered by kicking Rousey's knee and rolled up Rousey to win the title.
+Rousey applied the ankle lock on Morgan, however, Morgan countered by kicking Rousey's knee and rolling up Rousey to win the title.
 This was Morgan's first championship victory in her career.